A reminder of the background

 As explored in our blog post from September 2021, there were significant areas of concern with the draft regulations, both in terms of how they defined the corporate events which would be caught and how they defined the timing triggers.
 Numerous industry bodies raised these concerns in formal responses to the consultation, which closed in October 2021.

-If this is the case, then it is to be welcomed.
-Taking the time to get the regulations right is far more likely to provide effective incremental protection to defined benefit pension schemes than more speedily introducing flawed regulations which result in uncertainty for the industry and potentially the Regulator being overwhelmed by notifications as corporates seek to comply with the technical letter of the law.
-Ideally, the process between now and October would involve:
+Taking the time to get the regulations right would be welcomed as it is far more likely to provide effective incremental protection to defined benefit pension schemes than more speedily introducing flawed regulations which result in uncertainty for the industry and potentially the Regulator being overwhelmed by notifications as corporates seek to comply with the technical letter of the law.
+Ideally, the process between now and the legislation coming into force would involve:

-- DWP publishing further revised draft regulations which seek to address the concerns raised in the consultation.
-Given such regulations would be materially different from the draft published last year, a further period of consultation would be hugely beneficial to allow proper feedback from the industry on whether the concerns had been addressed.
+- The DWP publishing further revised draft regulations which seek to address the concerns raised in the consultation.
+Given such regulations would be materially different from the draft regulations issued for consultation last year, a further period of consultation would be hugely beneficial to allow proper feedback from the industry on whether the concerns had been addressed.

-- Following such consultation, DWP publishing final regulations well in advance of the October 2022 start date.
+- Following such consultation, DWP publishing final regulations well in advance of the current expected start date of April 2023.
 This would allow for further important steps to be taken to prepare for the new regime before the regulations become law.